historical-theology/theological-dots/README.md

 # Corey Stephan's "Theological Dotfiles"

 These are my personal [Nord Theme](https://www.nordtheme.com/) dotfiles for [spectrwm](https://github.com/conformal/spectrwm) (a small, dynamic tiling window manager for X11).
-I have built them in (and chiefly for) FreeBSD and Debian/Ubuntu GNU/Linux, but I have taken care to ensure that they are fitting for other Unix-like OSes.
+I have built them in (and chiefly for) FreeBSD, OpenBSD, and Debian/Ubuntu GNU/Linux, but I have taken care to ensure that they are fitting for other Unix-like OSes.

 The purpose of this repository, which I manage with [Yet Another Dotfiles Manager (yadm)](https://yadm.io/), is for me to keep my entire configuration in one central location, allowing it to function as my own easy-to-install 'desktop environment' of a kind.